 We all want (and need) to save money.
 Coupons are one of the easiest and quickest ways to reach your financial goals.
 With coupons, $10 can become $20, $30 or $40 at the grocery store.
 The trick is to start visualizing coupons as “cash.”
 Once you see the savings, and suddenly have extra money for down payments, college tuition or a vacation, you’ll never look back.
 There is only power in coupons, not weakness.

 In the ensuing years, coupons have changed in many ways, but my passion for them has never waned.
 I use coupons on just about every purchase I make today, including dining out and going to the movies.
 I’m not sure the “femininity” of clipping coupons will every go away, but saving money is so rewarding in many ways — whether you’re wearing a dress or suit and tie.

 To this day, I have male friends who will still not use coupons because it’s embarrassing — even after my numerous lectures.
 In their late 30s, some are always in debt, living in apartments or even back home with their parents.
 Yet, they still wonder how I made a down payment of 30% on my condo at the age of 30 and have zero credit card debt to this day.
 Now, where are my scissors?

 Your greatest savings will always come from being a smart shopper in the grocery aisle.
 With a few great money-saving shopping trips each month, you could easily have an extra $100 (even more, if you’re really good) toward your financial goals.
 Living on the Cheap always has a great source of manufacturer’s coupons.
-Companies load new coupons every month, so there’s no better time to set aside your inhibitions and start clipping.
+Companies load new coupons every month, so there’s no better time to set aside your insecurities and start clipping.
 Trust me, there is no shame or embarrassment in saving money.
 It’s actually one of the smartest moves you can make for you and your family.